-Dr. Crootof's primary areas of research include torts, international law, and technology law; her written work explores questions stemming from the iterative relationship between law and technology, often in light of social changes sparked by increasingly autonomous systems, artificial intelligence, cyberspace, robotics, and the Internet of Things.
-She teaches "Technology Law," a course that identifies the various ways both domestic and international legal regimes respond to and shape technological development, and the "Law and Artificial Intelligence" and "Torts and New Technologies" reading groups.
+Dr. Crootof's primary areas of research include torts, international law, national security, and cyber and technology law; her written work explores questions stemming from the iterative relationship between law and technology, often in light of social changes sparked by increasingly autonomous systems, artificial intelligence, cyberspace, robotics, and the Internet of Things.
+She lectures on law and technology issues at law schools and think tanks, has testified on artificial intelligence and public policy at the European Political Strategy Centre, and consults on the use of autonomous systems in armed conflicts.
+At Yale Law School, Dr. Crootof teaches "Technology Law," a course that identifies the various ways both domestic and international legal regimes respond to and shape technological development, and the "Law and Artificial Intelligence" and "Torts and New Technologies" reading groups.

 Dr. Crootof earned a B.A. cum laude in English with a minor in Mathematics at Pomona College; a J.D. at Yale Law School; and a PhD at Yale Law School, where she graduated as a member of the first class of PhDs in law awarded in the United States.
 Her dissertation, Keeping Pace: New Technology and the Evolution of International Law, discusses how technology fosters change in the international legal order, both by creating a need for new regulations and by altering how sources of international governance develop and interact.
 She has published with the Cornell Law Review, the Pennsylvania Law Review, the Yale Journal of International Law, the Harvard National Security Journal, and the Yale Law Journal; and written for Slate, Lawfare, and Just Security.